Empress Teimei of Japan (Lady Sadako Kujō)

 The Empress with her son Crown Prince Hirohito during the 1922 visit of Edward, Prince of Wales (the future King Edward VIII of the United Kingdom) to Japan; Credit – Wikipedia

 Emperor Taishō died of a heart attack on December 25, 1926, at the age of 47 and his son Hirohito succeeded him as Emperor.
 After her husband’s death, Sadako’s title became Dowager Empress (Kōtaigō) which means “widow of the former emperor”.
-The Empress strongly objected to Japan’s involvement in World War II, which caused a conflict with her son.
+The Empress strongly objected to Japan’s involvement in World War II, causing a conflict with her son.
 From 1943, she worked secretly with her third son Prince Takamatsu to bring about the downfall of Prime Minister Hideki Tōjō who was eventually sentenced to death for war crimes and hanged in 1948.

 The Dowager Empress with her grandson Crown Prince Akihito, the future Emperor Akihito; Credit – Wikipedia